RLOpenCatalyst/rg-doc/source/Features.rst

 	  b. **Active** - You can see all the active products here.
 	  c. **Terminated** - You can see all terminated products here.

+**Note**:

-**Note**: The products which are updated in the last 30 minutes will be visible under active filter.
+1. The products which are updated in the last 30 minutes will be visible under active filter.
+2. When the Researcher logs in, the user will be able to see the Active filter by default.
+And if the user selects a filter, the last chosen filter will be stored for the current session.
+Once the user logs-out and logs-in again the filter value will be reset to  Active.

 .. image:: images/myproduct2.png